-One bird which I would love to see more of is the dark eyed junco.
+One bird which I enjoy frequent visits with is the dark eyed junco.
 Until I moved next to my little nature preserve, I had only seen juncos in the forest.
-However, they’ve visited me here on several occasions.
+However, they’ve visited me here on many occasions.
 They have a beautiful black-plumed head; and they sport white tail feathers, which they keep hidden until they take flight. — Juncos are small birds, and I’ve tried taking many photo of them, in hopes of getting a good one.
 This is the best one so far, taken through a window screen, on a rare Seattle snow day.

 I’m going to mix things up here, and throw in a cool animal.
 A lot of people do not like raccoons; but I do.
 I’m not sure what one would do to Katgrrrl if it got a hold of her; but I am not going to let that happen (one tried).
 Considering they’re a woodland critter, raccoons have done extremely well in the inner city.
 I’ve only seen them three or four times in the two years I’ve lived in my little ole’ hippie pad, so their sightings have been peak experiences for me.
 However, one ripped numerous holes in my window screen while attempting to attack Katgrrrl!
 Below is a fairly frightening photo.
 The beast wanted in our apartment!
 And, actually there were two of them.
 This is just the best photo.